Looking for a business grant? Find out which grant programs can help you grow your business.

 Grants and training opportunities for minority-owned businesses

-The Minority Business Development Agency (MBDA), a branch of the U.S. Department of Commerce and the National Association of Investment Companies (NAIC), is the largest grant portal for minority-owned small businesses seeking grant money and other financial opportunities.
+The Minority Business Development Agency, a branch of the U.S. Department of Commerce and the National Association of Investment Companies (NAIC), is the largest grant opportunity for minority-owned small businesses seeking a grant award and other financial opportunities.

-The MBDA has awarded NAIC a $1.4 million grant to support a project that will facilitate the aggregation and deployment of nearly $1 billion in growth capital into minority-owned businesses.
+The MBDA has awarded NAIC a $1.4 million grant to support a project that will facilitate the aggregation and deployment of nearly $1 billion in growth capital for minority-owned businesses.

-For counseling and more information on financing a minority-owned business, check out a local Minority Business Center.
+For counseling and more information on financing a minority-owned business, find your local Minority Business Center.

-Operation Hope is a small business development initiative designed to provide minority-owned businesses with the necessary financial services to thrive in the marketplace.
-The 12-week Entrepreneurship Training Program is a curriculum focused on empowering new entrepreneurs the skills required to handle small business ownership.
+Operation HOPE is a small business development initiative designed to provide minority-owned businesses the necessary financial services to thrive in the marketplace.
+The 12-week Entrepreneurship Training Program is a curriculum focused on empowering new entrepreneurs with the skills to handle small business ownership.

 8(a) Business Development Program

-The 8(a) program helps minority-owned businesses and other small businesses owned by economically disadvantaged people compete for government contracts.
-The program can also help minorities form joint ventures with established businesses through the SBA's mentor-protégé program.
+The SBA's 8(a) program helps minority-owned businesses and other small businesses owned by economically disadvantaged people compete for government contracts.
+The program can also help minorities form joint ventures with established businesses through the SBA's mentor-protege program.

-To participate in the 8(a) business development program, you must be certified, and to become certified, you can use the certify.SBA.gov website and create a profile at SAM.gov.
-If accepted into the program, your certification will last for a maximum of nine years.
+You must be certified to participate in the 8(a) program.
+To become certified, visit Certify.SBA.gov and create a profile at SAM.gov.
+If you're accepted into the program, your certification will last for a maximum of nine years.
 However, you'll need to complete annual reviews to maintain good standing in the program.

 Grants and training opportunities for veteran-owned businesses